nicolaka/ucp-sd-ra/README.md

 ![Prerequisite Working Environment](images/lb_sd_reference_arch_base_env.png)

 **Note:** You do not need to have UCP installed.
 You will install it at a later step.
-However, you can review the [installation requirements] (https://docs.docker.com/ucp/plan-production-install/).
+However, you can review the [installation requirements](https://docs.docker.com/ucp/plan-production-install/).

 **Note:** You do not need to have UCP installed.
 You will install it at a later step.